The letters to the seven churches share a similar structure. They each feature:

 ii.
 "From the inscriptions which have been found in the neighborhood it is clear that Thyatira possessed more trade guilds than any other town of its size in Asia."
 (Barclay)

 2. (18b) Jesus describes Himself to the church at Thyatira.

 These things says the Son of God, who has eyes like a flame of fire, and His feet like fine brass:

 b.
-Who has eyes like a flame of fire: Jesus chooses this description of Himself from the presentation in Revelation 1:14 to emphasize the idea that His eyes look with a penetrating judgment.
+Who has eyes like a flame of fire: Jesus chose this description of Himself from the presentation in Revelation 1:14 to emphasize the idea that His eyes looked with penetrating judgment.

 c.
-His feet like fine brass: Jesus chose this description of Himself from Revelation 1:15 to emphasize His purity, because brass is pure, and highly refined in the fire.
-It also emphasizes His steadfastness, because brass was the strongest known metal in the ancient world, and feet like fine brass would be strong and unmovable.
+His feet like fine brass: Jesus chose this description of Himself from Revelation 1:15 to emphasize His purity because brass is pure and highly refined in the fire.
+It also emphasized His steadfastness, because brass was the strongest known metal in the ancient world, and feet like fine brass would be strong and unmovable.

 3. (19) What Jesus knows about the Christians in Thyatira.

 I know your works, love, service, faith, and your patience; and as for your works, the last are more than the first.